 - High and sustainable economic growth that is not affected by any economic uncertainties;

 - Economic diversification to increase the contribution of the non-oil and gas sector;

-- Macroeconomic stability, including moderate inflation, fiscal sustainability and trade surplus; and
+- Macroeconomic stability, including moderate inflation, fiscal sustainability and trade surplus;

 - Low unemployment rate.